FTSE MIB trading

 This can change daily since each stocks price fluctuates on a regular basis.
-Free float market capitalization only considers the shares of the company that are offered on the trading market.
+Free float market capitalization only considers the shares of the company that are offered on the trading UK market.
 This methodology is used for calculating most of the European stock market indices, including DAX 30.

 The 40 companies listed on the Borsa Italiana are chosen from different industries to make a well-rounded mix of the Italian market.
 For example, Pirelli who make tires, Tenaris who is in the iron and steel business, Enel which is Green Power, and several Banks.

 The Index is taken from the stocks trading on the Borsa Italiana (BIt) MTA and MIV markets.
 The Price Index and Total Return index are calculated in real time in Euros.